The Story Writer (A Misunderstood Product Owner Stance)

 - No focus on long term outcomes (TCO, ROI, P&L, etc);

 - The Scrum Team remains to be dependent on the Product Owner, which will eventually slow the team down;

 - Being the carrier pigeon leads between the Scrum Team and the stakeholders transforms the original feedback and message from the stakeholders, which gets delivered to the Scrum Team differently.
-The most valuable feedback for the Development Team is the feedback they receive from the stakeholders directly.
+The most valuable feedback for Developers is the feedback they receive from the stakeholders directly.
 Don’t be a filter between them;

-- The Development Team isn’t learning to be self-organizing their own work, they won’t be taking ownership (over planning, results, quality, etc) and controlling everything will cost you a lot more work and time yourself (which you can’t spend on more important things);
+- The Scrum Team isn’t learning to be self-organizing their own work, they won’t be taking ownership (over planning, results, quality, etc), and controlling everything will cost you a lot more work and time yourself (which you can’t spend on more important things);

 What you can do to move away from this stance

 There’s nothing wrong with having a well ordered and structured Product Backlog.
 There are nothing wrong with well-described, clearly articulated Product Backlog Items.
 In fact, you take a look at the Scrum guide under the chapter of the Product Backlog.
 It doesn’t tell you how to do it, or that you have to do it by yourself.